linofir/equipotentialRoof/README.md

 * Calculate midpoint of stairs Thread for EquipotentialRoof.
 OK
     * Organize Threads.
         * check the inclination of stairs.
-        * if thre satais has no inclination in ralation to plane XZ => determinate grop threads to the lowest to righest Y of vertex points.
+        * if thre stais has no inclination in relation to plane XZ => determinate grop threads to the lowest to righest Y of vertex points.
             * agroup all triangles with the same average vertexY value.
             * sort each group by average.
         * else => determinate a line segment that passes throught all threshold points of the stais that has intersection with riser and thread.